 Downstream of the bridge and the landing place for canoes, the start of the survey site UC8 is located (WGS 84 decimal (lat, lon): 55.401121, 11.724665, Fig. 13A).
 In downstream direction, the river is deep and not suitable for a mussel investigation by wading, as it is upstream of the bridge, limiting the investigated river stretch to a length of 50 meters.
 Here, the average depth and width of the river is 0.9 m and 7.3 m, respectively.
-The construction of the bridge and the landing place for canoes represent artificial structures at both, the river edges and the river bottom.
+The construction of the bridge and the landing place for canoes represent artificial structures at both the river edges and the river bottom.
 Together with threes, the bridge provides shadow at 1-5 % of the river stretch, depending on the position of the sun.
-P. australis stands at the edges in the lower part of the survey site.
-Excessive occurrence of algae cover both, the riverbed and the macrophytes (e.g. Sparganium spp.)
+Phragmites australis stands at the edges in the lower part of the survey site.
+Excessive occurrence of algae cover both the riverbed and the macrophytes (e.g. Sparganium spp.).
 Manual removal of algae was needed to evaluate the sediment composition and to conduct the mussel inventory.
 The sediment heterogeneity was intermediate with pebbles and granules dominating and large stones distributed in the upper part of the inventory site.
 Fine sediment occurred all along the river stretch, particularly underneath macrophytes.

-Two individuals of U. crassus were found right upstream of the bridge (abundance: low 1-5 individuals/ 100m, Fig. 13B), confirming the presence of U. crassus reported from a former investigation in the year 2015 (Appendix I).
-A number of five mussel individuals showed a morphology mistakable to U. crassus, but is categorized as U. tumidus until DNA analyses are conducted.
-Shell abundance of U. crassus was low (1-5 shells/ 100m).
+One individual of U. crassus was found right upstream of the bridge (abundance: low 1-5 individuals/100 m, Fig. 13B), confirming the presence of U. crassus reported from a former investigation in the year 2015 (Appendix I).
+A number of six mussel individuals showed a morphology mistakable to U. crassus.
+According to DNA analyses such individuals represent U. tumidus.
+Shell abundance of U. crassus was low (1-5 shells/100 m).